judechays/STADL/readme.md

 ##### SAR `ntspreg`

-SAR rejects the null hypothesis for *ρ*=0 at 95% confidence, suggesting spatial interdependence.
+The Wald test from the SAR model rejects the null hypothesis for *ρ*=0 at 95% confidence, suggesting spatial interdependence.

 ``` r
 lag <- ntspreg(reg,wm)